CHEMeDATA/IRaDATA/README.md

 ```
 We should probably only list atoms from the [local-mode](http://www.fclab2.net/definitions.html) vibrations.
+Important note: We are considering the XML*ification* of the content of eDATA.
 ## Molecular vibrations
 Shall the format be able to fully describe complex vibrations, or only functional groups?
 For molecular vibration should we list atoms in (2 or more?) blocks moving one relative to the other?